PowerMAN v Microsoft System Center Configuration Manager® (SCCM) / Intune ®

 solution for Windows XP and later.

-How does SCCM compare to PowerMAN?
+How does SCCM / Intune compare to PowerMAN?

-a cost effective solution if purchased for power management alone.
+a cost-effective solution if purchased for power management alone.
 The power management support is an improvement over that present

 in Windows itself but does not compare to the more evolved and focused support present in a specialist product such as PowerMAN.